hantek/distance-parser/README.md

 python ctb.py --ctb /path/to/your/ctb8.0/data --output data/ctb_liusplit
 ```

 4. Integrate the Stanford Tagger for data preprocessing.
-Download the Stanford tagger from https://nlp.stanford.edu/software/stanford-postagger-full-2018-02-27.zip, and edit the lines 10~11 in file `src/datacreate_ctb.py` to your tagger path.
+Download the Stanford tagger from https://nlp.stanford.edu/software/stanford-postagger-full-2018-02-27.zip and unzip it.

 5. Run the following command to generate the preprocessed files:
 ```